retaildevcrews/istio/spikes/header-routing/README.md

 ```

-## Observability using Kiali
+## Observability

 Kiali is installed by default with the k3d cluster specific for this spike.
 The kiali dashboard can be accessed on **port 30085** of the codespace instance.

+We also have Jaeger setup, wired with Jaeger and Kiali, and you can view the Jaeger dashboard on **port 30086**.

 In Kiali, click on the "Graph" panel in the sidebar to view a topology of the services.
 To view live data, ensure that `watch make test-all` is running in the background.
+Kiali also has an option to view the traces by clicking on a node in the graph view, or by selecting a specific workload from the "Workloads" panel.

 ## Routing config